charlesweir/BrickPython/docs/introduction.rst

 When the :class:`.Scheduler` stops a coroutine, the coroutine receives a :class:`.StopCoroutineException`; catching this allows the coroutine to tidy up properly.

-The class :class:`.BrickPiWrapper` extends the :class:`.Scheduler` to manage the BrickPi interaction, managing the :class:`.Motor` and :class:`.Sensor` objects, calling the BrickPi twice for every work call (once before, and once after all the coroutines have run), taking data from and subsequently updating all each :class:`.Motor` and :class:`.Sensor`.
+The class :class:`.BrickPiWrapper` extends the :class:`.Scheduler` to manage the BrickPi interaction, managing the :class:`.Motor` and :class:`.Sensor` objects, calling the BrickPi twice for every work call (once before, and once after all the coroutines have run), taking data from and subsequently updating each :class:`.Motor` and :class:`.Sensor`.

 So with the scheduler, here's all that's required to make a :class:`.Motor` move to a new position::